Covent Garden Shopping

 The piazza is still full of street performers who must audition for a slot in a dedicated space at an assigned time.
 From buskers to human statues and circus performers, you’ll be able to witness some of the most talented entertainers in the city every day of the year except Christmas Day.

-More formal entertainment in the piazza comes courtesy of the Royal Opera House, sometimes simply referred to as “Covent Garden”, which has stood in the north east corner of the piazza since 1732.
+More formal entertainment in the piazza comes courtesy of the Royal Opera House, sometimes referred to as “Covent Garden”, which has stood in the northeast corner of the piazza since 1732.
 It is home to the Royal Opera and the Royal Ballet companies.

 What time do shops in Covent Garden open and close?

-The market hall building never formally closes, allowing the shops and market stalls to stay open as late as the many shops that surround the piazza.
-You should check individual store’s opening times to avoid disappointment but, in general, stores open around 10am and stay open until approximately 8pm.
-Larger stores are restricted by trading laws on Sundays which mean they can only operate for six consecutive hours and therefore tend to open at either 10am or 11am and close around 5pm or 6pm.
+The market hall building never formally closes, allowing the shops and stalls to stay open as late as the many shops surrounding the piazza.
+You should check individual stores’ opening times to avoid disappointment, but, in general, stores open around 10 am and stay open until approximately 8 pm.
+Larger stores are restricted by trading laws on Sundays which means they can only operate for six consecutive hours and therefore tend to open at either 10 am or 11 am and close around 5 pm or 6 pm.

 Where does the name “Covent Garden” come from?

 Before Covent Garden became the bustling tourist spot it is today, or even before it was home to the UK’s first Italian-style piazza, it was an orchard belonging to the monastery at Westminster Abbey.
 It was, therefore, the ‘convent’s garden’.
-The land was traded with King Henry VIII shortly before he dissolved the monasteries, and granted to the Earls of Bedford who would develop it into a residential area, but the name of its former incarnation lived on even as it was built over.
+The land was traded with King Henry VIII shortly before he dissolved the monasteries and granted it to the Earls of Bedford, who would develop it into a residential area.
+Still, the name of its former incarnation lived on even as it was built over.

 What is the “Seven Dials” area in Covent Garden?

-The sun dial pillar at the centre of the seven roads is still an interesting focal point in the area, though it’s a replica of the original which was removed in 1773 as it had become a meeting place for dubious characters.
-Nowadays the area is full of shops, hotels, cafes and the Cambridge Theatre.
+The sundial pillar at the centre of the seven roads is still an attractive focal point.
+However, it’s a replica of the original, removed in 1773 as it had become a meeting place for dubious characters.
+Nowadays, the area is full of shops, hotels, cafes and the Cambridge Theatre.
 It is known for having an independent spirit with unique businesses you won’t easily find elsewhere.